jimicui-ui/UCConverter/docs/Requirement.md

 ### 3.5 Usability & Accessibility

 - Clear, intuitive interface
+- **Responsive design**: Fully functional and optimized for mobile, tablet, and desktop devices
 - Keyboard navigation support
 - High contrast options for better visibility
+- Touch-friendly interface for mobile devices (minimum 44x44px touch targets)

 ### 3.6 Testing Requirements

 #### Unit Testing

-- **Code Coverage Requirement**: **100% code coverage** for all layers
+- **Code Coverage Requirement**: **Over 95% code coverage** for all layers
-  - Domain Layer: 100% coverage of all business logic, entities, and value objects
+  - Domain Layer: ≥95% coverage of all business logic, entities, and value objects
-  - Application Layer: 100% coverage of all services, use cases, and mappers
+  - Application Layer: ≥95% coverage of all services, use cases, and mappers
-  - Infrastructure Layer: 100% coverage of all repository implementations and data access
+  - Infrastructure Layer: ≥95% coverage of all repository implementations and data access
-  - Presentation Layer: 100% coverage of all controllers/endpoints, DTOs, and validators
+  - Presentation Layer: ≥95% coverage of all controllers/endpoints, DTOs, and validators

 - **Testing Framework**: Use xUnit, NUnit, or MSTest
 - **Mocking Framework**: Use Moq, NSubstitute, or similar for dependencies